USEPA/webcms/.gitlab/SECURITY_SCANNING_TROUBLESHOOTING.md

 What I want in this repo is:

 - keep the parent jobs for stage overrides only
-- restrict runnable analyzers to `live`
+- restrict runnable analyzers to `staging`
 - override Secret Detection using the real job name

 This is the safe shape: